muyangshi/GPD_ScaleMixture/notebook.md

 # Meetings

 ## Oct.
+22 Meeting with Likun/Mark/Ben

+## Oct.
 15 Meeting with Likun/Ben

 - Summarize (shrink) the data into 10-day max
+  - truncate to summertime data
   - fit GP to the 10-day max

 ### Work